antonio-marasescu/the-stc-repository/ml/llm/on-llm-usecase-for-developers.md

 Use LLMs to review pull requests or code snippets.
 They often catch issues or offer suggestions you might overlook.

+For example, as a very simple code review tool, offer the LLM the ".diff" of your PR (by appending ".diff" to your PR url) and ask him to code review it.

+You can also use proper tools / extensions that do this for you (free or otherwise).

 #### Code Refinement

 LLMs are useful for improving isolated methods or functions.
 Prompts such as “refactor,” or “optimize,” often yield good results.